Favourite Memories

 The Blitz started with the Sirens wailing in the early evenings, to warn of the approach of enemy planes.
 Then complete silence for quite a long time as we waited with mounting apprehension in the passage way, mother, myself, Dennis and David with father watching at the front door, John would not get out of bed for anything.
 The drone of approaching bombers heralded the beginning of the air raid.
 Then the thunder of ...see more

 I was in Heswall Hospital a number of times in the late forties, suffering from Bronchiectasis.
 I always went into Hugh Owen Thomas ward.
 It was a long ward seperated by sliding doors, the girls one end, and the boys the other.
 I remember sleeping out on the verandah every night unless it was raining or foggy!
 On fine days the nurses would pull our beds out onto the lawn.
-Every other ...see more
+Every other night ...see more

 I remember when a very young kid, walking down Banks Road with my mother to the slipway and buying fresh shrimps from the Evans boys.
 The shrimps were caught in the Dee and cooked on board the boats on the way back to the slip.
 The fishing was a thriving industry in those days.

 Annual Outing to Walton on the Naze from Upshire in Essex.
 In the early days we travelled by train from Waltham Cross, one train picking children up from stations along the line and taking us all out for the day to Walton.
 In the later years it would a coach or double-decker bus from the Princesfield Estate at the top of the lane leading to the Gospel Hall.
-The outing was the ...see more
+The outing was the highlight ...see more

 When I first came here the NHS hadn't begun, I think my mum was asked to pay 7/6d per week!
 Visiting was 2hrs on the 1st Sunday of the month only.
 Just as well really because my parents had to travel from 3 miles south of Dorking.
 I laid flat on my back for most of the 3 years with my left hip in plaster, a strap across my chest, and weights out of the end of the bed holding my left leg still.
-In fact when I came out ...see more
+In fact when I came out of ...see more

 Hi all old inmates of LMTH.
 I was in Connaught Ward block 3 (boys), at the tender mercy of Sister Smith, from about end 1951 aged 6 until December 1954.
 I had neglected TB in the knees and (then unknown) lungs.
 I remember Wilfred, who carried us about either in that grey wooden handcart or the electric trolley and who made wooden toys for those of us who had little or no visitors at Christmas.
-Mrs Caravan (I think) ...see more
+Mrs Caravan (I think) was ...see more

 I was a student nurse at Lord Mayor Treloars from January 1962 until January 1964.
 Those two years orthopaedics were affiliated with other hospitals which allowed us to start training before 18 which was the minimum age for General Nursing commencement, when the students moved on the 3 year general training was reduced to two years.
-The hospital was a very happy place because many of the patients were long ...see more
+The hospital was a very happy place because many of the patients were long stay, ...see more

 I spent several months in Treloar with Polio.
 I was five years old and from what I have been told, at deaths door.
 Can't say that I remember much except the nurses smiles and the pictures of Micky Mouse on the windows.
 I would like to thank the staff for whatever they did to save my life, as from being paralyzed from my left arm across my body to my right leg, I went on to have a fantastic life seeing the world and having children and grandchildren.
 Thank you.